 I didn’t expect to see any fish as there were no rocks nearby but I was wrong.
 Once I’d been in the sea half and hour or so fish started coming around me.
 At least three species.
 They were all quite small, the largest about 6 inches and they had different behaviors.
 One stayed by the pebbles near the shore, another darted along just under the surface feeding and on the last day I was surrounded by shoals of small fish, about an inch and a half long.
 Ok, no manta rays or whale sharks, but I was happy.

-For my family, they did their own thing, lots of cycling and sailing.
+For my relatives, they did their own thing, lots of cycling and sailing.
 With plenty of other activities and tours available from their resort, they were kept fully occupied.
 I spoke to a lady who stayed at the same resort and her favourite activities were swimming with horses and visiting some of the nearby ancient ruins.
 She said she had gotten so much more out of it because her guide had explained the history behind the ruins and how people had lived there in ancient times.
 Her husband had won the tennis tournament so he was happy too.

 For me, I enjoyed the peace and tranquility.
 Simple living in the sunshine, with good food, swims and walks.